 What is a good response rate for LinkedIn outreach?

-LinkedIn's own data shows InMail response rates between 10-25%, with personalized individual InMails performing better than bulk sends.
-Anything above 25% is strong for single-channel LinkedIn outreach.
-AI-powered multi-channel outreach that combines email, LinkedIn, and SMS typically delivers higher rates - Pin reports a 48% response rate on automated sequences across 850M+ candidate profiles.
+Anything above 25% is strong for single-channel LinkedIn outreach, based on LinkedIn’s own data showing InMail rates between 10-25%.
+Personalized individual InMails outperform bulk sends.
+AI-powered multi-channel outreach combining email, LinkedIn, and SMS typically delivers higher rates - Pin reports a 48% response rate on automated sequences drawing from 850M+ candidate profiles.

 Does AI outreach violate LinkedIn’s terms of service?